 These are known as man-in-the-middle attacks, and they work by exploiting a flaw in the network to intercept traffic going to and from victims’ devices.

-When you use public Wi-Fi to make a purchase online, there’s always a chance that a cyber criminal is monitoring your activity and logging your payment card details.
+When you use public Wi-Fi to buy something online, there’s always a chance that a cyber criminal is monitoring your activity and logging your payment card details.

-If you want to buy something online while out and about, you’d be much better off using mobile data.
+If you want to do online shopping while out and about, you’d be much better off using mobile data.
 It’s not 100% secure, but it’s much harder to tamper with than public Wi-Fi.

 3. Instant messaging scams